humanova/Hmn-Bot/README.md

 # Hmn-Bot

 A Turkish Discord bot.
-This project is NOT in activate development.
+This project is NOT in active development.

 - basic moderation commands
 - fiat and crypto currency exchange rate commands (using **coinmarketcap** and a TRY based service)